Ludlow Castle: Inner bailey

 The north end of the bailey is occupied by a range of buildings, the Solar block, the Great Hall and the Great Chamber block, with the Tudor Lodgings in the north-east corner.
 The Tudor Lodgings take the form of two rhomboids to fit into the space provided by the curtain wall, divided by a cross-wall, the west side being approximately 33 by 15 ft, and the east side 33 by 21 ft.
 They were entered by a shared spiral staircase, a design used in various episcopal palaces in the 16th century, and originally provided sets of individual offices and personal rooms for the court officials, later being converted into two distinct apartments.

 The Great Chamber block adjoining the Tudor Lodgings dates from around 1320.
 Another rhomboid design, approximately 53 by 34 ft across, this originally had its main chamber on the first floor, but has been much altered over the subsequent years.
 The carved corbel heads that survive on the first floor may represent Edward II and Queen Isabella.
-Behind the Great Chamber block is the Guardrobe Tower, a four-storeyed construction, providing a combination of bed chambers and guardrobes.
+Behind the Great Chamber block is the Garderobe Tower, a four-storeyed construction, providing a combination of bed chambers and garderobes.

 In the 13th-century Great Hall, the hall itself was also positioned on the first floor, originally fitted with a wooden floor supported by stone pillars in the basement, and a massive wooden roof.
 It was 60 by 30 ft across: this 2:1 ratio between length and width was typical for castle halls of this period.
 The hall was reached by a flight of stone steps at the west end, and lit by three tall, trefoiled windows, each originally with its own window seat and south-facing to receive the sunlight.
 Originally the hall had an open fire in the centre, which was normal for the 13th century, but the middle window was turned into a more modern fireplace around 1580.

 To the west of the Great Hall is the three-storeyed Solar block, an irregular oblong measuring up to 26 by 39 ft in size.
 The first floor chamber would probably have been used as a solar, with the cellar being used as a service area.
 The Great Hall and Solar block were built at the same time in the 13th century, the builders carving out the inside of the old Norman tower behind them in the process.
 They were probably built in two phases and were originally intended to be smaller, less grand buildings, only for the design to be changed about halfway through construction; they were finished in a rushed manner, the traces of which can still be seen, along with other changes made in the 16th and 17th centuries.